Jkozmo10/Jkozmo10/README.md

 Hi!
-My name is Jeremy Kozlowski, and I am currently a fourth-year master's student at California Polytechnic State University in San Luis Obispo studying computer science.
+My name is Jeremy Kozlowski, and I am currently a fifth-year master's student at California Polytechnic State University in San Luis Obispo studying computer science.

 I am interested in: